Bringing life to degraded ecosystems

 International Tree FoundationInternational Tree Foundation (ITF) has worked for more than 80 years, supporting community forestry projects in the UK and worldwide, and has been responsible for the establishment of an es

-Tesoro Escondido (Fundacion Jocotoco)Tesoro Escondido is a wildlife reserve located in Esmerelda Province, Ecuador.
-The reserve was created to respond to the critical conservation status of both the Chocóan rainforests in nort
+Tesoro Escondido (Fundacion Jocotoco)Tesoro Escondido is a wildlife reserve located in the province of Esmereldas, Ecuador.
+The reserve was created to respond to the critical conservation status of both the Chocóan rainforests

 Environmental factors are still at the periphery of business concerns.
 Many businesses are only beginning to think about the reality of their full environmental impact and how they can go about reducing it.